ezavesky/udnd_03_maze/README.md

 * Android KitKat 4.4 or later

 ### Extra Assets
 A few extra assets were used in the creation of this project.
-A best effort attempty includes the original source for this content and associated *free* AssetStore Assets (placed in the [MarketExtra](Assets/MarketExtra) folder).
+A best effort attempt includes the original source for this content and associated *free* AssetStore Assets (placed in the [MarketExtra](Assets/MarketExtra) folder).

 * [Aquarium and Fish Video](https://www.youtube.com/watch?v=bdnHKdb-Oss) - parts used for video puzzle
 * [FruitPack](https://www.assetstore.unity3d.com/en/#!/content/80254) - bananas!